 Runswick Bay is on the North Yorkshire coast just to the north of Whitby.
 The beach is a large sand and shingle beach with some rocks and boulders sitting beside a nice village backed by Jurassic cliffs.

 The Whitby area is known for shiny pieces of jet, but you are more likely to find ammonite fossils as well as interestingly shaped shells.
-Just after rain, the cliffs can show fossils hidden in the cliff-face, so keep an eye on the scree slopes at the base of the cliffs.
+Just after the rain, the cliffs can show fossils hidden in the cliff-face, so keep an eye on the scree slopes at the base of the cliffs.

 For location information see our Runswick Bay beach page.